Battle of Leyte: Battles of Breakneck and Kilay Ridges

 On the east, the 19th Infantry's 2nd Battalion, under Lt.
 Col. Robert B. Spragins, swung east around Hill 1525 behind the enemy right flank, cutting back to Highway 2, 3 mi south of 'Breakneck Ridge', blocking the Japanese supply line.
 On the west, Irving sent the 34th Infantry's 1st Battalion under Lt.
 Col. Thomas E. Clifford, over water from the Carigara area to a point 2 mi west of the southward turn of Highway 2, and moved it inland.
 This amphibious maneuver was made in eighteen LVTs of the 727th Amphibian Tractor Battalion.
 After crossing a ridge line and the Leyte River, they approached the enemy left flank at 900 ft on Kilay Ridge, the highest terrain behind the main battle area.
 Both battalions reached positions only about 1000 yd apart on opposite sides of the highway by 13 November despite strong opposition and heavy rains.
 The Americans were aided by the 1st Battalion, 96th Philippine Infantry, a local guide who "owned" Kilay Ridge, and Filipinos carrying supplies.

 It took Clifford's men two weeks of struggle through mud and rain—often dangerously close to friendly mortar and artillery fire—to root the Japanese out of fighting positions on the way up Kilay Ridge.
 On 2 December Clifford's battalion finally cleared the heights overlooking the road, and 32nd Division units quickly took over.
 Clifford's outfit suffered 26 killed, 101 wounded and two missing, in contrast to 900 Japanese dead.
 For their arduous efforts against Kilay Ridge and adjacent areas, both flanking battalions received Presidential Unit Citations.
 Clifford and Spragins both received the Distinguished Service Cross for their actions.
 It was not until 14 December that the 32nd Division finally cleared the Breakneck–Kilay Ridge area, and linked up with the 1st Cavalry Division on 19 Dec, placing the most heavily defended portions of Highway 2 between Carigara Bay and the Ormoc Valley under X Corps control.

 Throughout this phase, American efforts had become increasingly hampered by logistical problems.
 Mountainous terrain and impassable roads forced Sixth Army transportation units to improvise resupply trains of Navy landing craft, tracked landing vehicles, airdrops, artillery tractors, trucks, even carabaos and hundreds of barefoot Filipino bearers.
 The 727th Amphibian Tractor Battalion made daily, often multiple, trips with ammunition and rations between Capoocan and Calubian.
 From Calubian, the 727th tractors would navigate the Naga River to Consuegra and then traverse overland to Agahang.
 On their return trip, they would evacuate the casualties.
-Not surprisingly, the complex scheduling slowed resupply as well as the pace of assaults, particularly in the mountains north and east of Ormoc Valley and subsequently in the ridgelines along Ormoc Bay.